 Switch user with easy clicks on Windows 10-- AnyViewer

 If you can’t successfully remote into the specific PC or the methods mentioned above do not work for you to get Remote Desktop switch user on Windows 10, it is recommended to use a remote access freeware, AnyViewer, which can help you realize to switch user on Windows 10 with easy clicks.

 Under the “operation” option, AnyViewer provides many shortcuts for you, like Task Manager, CMD, Logout, Ctrl + Alt + Delete, .... with which you can open them and switch user easily.
 Moreover, not being limited to Windows 10, AnyViewer is also workable for Windows 11, 8, 8.1, 7, and Windows Server 2022/2019/2016/2012 R2.

 Step 1.
 On the PC that you want to control from another computer (the host computer), install and run AnyViewer; click "Log in" and click "Sign up".

 Step 2.
-Filling all necessary information to create an AnyViewer account and then you'll be logged in to AnyViewer.
+Filling all the necessary information to create an AnyViewer account and then you'll be logged in to AnyViewer.
 If you have already signed up an account from its official website, you can sign in directly.

 Note: The device will be assigned to the account automatically be assigned to the account you've logged in to.

 Step 3.
-On your local PC, log in to the same account of the remote PC and then go to "Device".
-Locate the distant computer, click it and choose "Remote control" to take full control of the PC.
+On your local PC, log in to the same account as the remote PC and then go to "Device".
+Locate the distant computer, click it and choose "One-click control" to take full control of the PC.

 Step 4.
 Now the connection is successful, and you can see the option “Ctrl + Alt + Delete” under the operation.
 Click on it then you can choose switch user.

 If you want to control a remote computer without signing in to the same account, you can go to "Connect", type in the device ID of the remote PC, and get remote access via sending remote control or inputting a security code.

 After you take over the computer remotely, you can view the screen of the remote computer, run apps on it and view files on it.
-It's also available to adjust resolution, hide/unhide desktop wallpaper, and so on during the remote session.
+It's also available to adjust resolution, hide/unhide desktop wallpaper, and so on during remote sessions.